MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ![gtkwave_linux](./pics/sim.png)

-Under macOS, by zooming out the waveform and by activating the analog-view mode, the `gtkwave` screen should look like this for OISC mode compilation from an ARM assembly:
+Under macOS, by zooming out the waveform and by activating the analog-view mode, the `gtkwave` screen should look like this for OISC mode translation from an ARM assembly:

 ![gtkwave_macos_arm](./pics/sim-macos-oisc-mode-arm.png)